FOR IMMEDIATE RELEASE

 - Submit questions they don't see answered elsewhere through an FAQ page.

-Opportunity for independent architects and engineers is significant: Architects are already three times more likely than average to operate as sole proprietors, and the BLS predicts 17 percent growth in architecture employment by 2022, providing a robust environment to launch a new firm.
+Opportunity for independent architects and engineers is significant.
+According to the American Institute of Architects, architects are already three times more likely than average to operate as sole proprietors, and the BLS predicts 17 percent growth in architecture employment by 2022, providing a robust environment to launch a new firm.
 Engineers who operate as contractors can earn 10 to 15 percent more than those who accept positions as fulltime employees.

 But as insureon CEO Ted Devine points out, any increase in opportunity comes with increased risk.
 "Architects and engineers are facing lawsuits over a wider range of issues than they were 10 years ago," Devine said.
 "They might be sued years after the construction of a building they designed, for defects that they didn't even know they could be held accountable for."
 Indeed, such a case is currently pending in California.